Asian Food in Belfast

 What is Korean BBQ?

-Korean BBQ is a way of cooking and dining that involves meats, vegetables, ssamjang sauce, and leaf wraps.
-Often in Korean BBQ restaurants the meat is cooked by the customer on grills built into the table itself.
-Korean BBQ is the pefect meal for groups as you can order many dishes to share and cook as and when you are ready for them.
+Korean BBQ is a cooking and dining method involving meats, vegetables, ssamjang sauce, and leaf wraps.
+In Korean BBQ restaurants, the customer often cooks the meat on grills built into the table.
+Korean BBQ is the pefect meal for groups as you can order many dishes to share and cook when you are ready for them.

 Steam Boat

-Belfast’s first Korean BBQ experience is available ar Steam Boat.
+Belfast’s first Korean BBQ experience is available at Steam Boat.
 It is a great place to experience Korean BBQ dining and food.
-Their menu includes hot pot and buffet Korean BBQ food as well as classic Chinese food on their main menu.
+Their main menu includes hot pot, buffet Korean BBQ, and classic Chinese food.

 Location: 15 Donegall Pass, Belfast BT7 1BS